Bidston: Early modern

 The Liverpool to Holyhead semaphore telegraph was set up in 1826, on which Bidston had a signals station.
 This replaced a flag signalling station dating to 1763, and which itself was replaced in 1861 by an electrical telegraph.
 Along with the construction of Bidston Lighthouse in 1771, this facilitated shipping to the Port of Liverpool.
 Bidston Observatory was added in 1866, further enabling shipping movements on the River Mersey.

 In the 19th century, Bidston underwent industrial expansion.
 The greatest effect was possibly the drainage of Bidston Moss, during the construction of Birkenhead Docks.
 By the end of the century, Bidston had also gained significant railway infrastructure with an engine shed and a railway junction where the Birkenhead to West Kirby, New Brighton and Wrexham lines met.

 20th century

 A goods marshalling yard was added to the railway infrastructure by the early 20th century.
 During World War I, Bidston had an army training camp.
 Bidston Aerodrome opened temporarily in 1920, on the site of what is now the golf course.
 Bidston Dock was opened in 1933, remaining in use until the 1990s.
 During World War II, a German prisoner-of-war camp was temporarily established.
 Although never used for its original purpose, Bidston Hill's air-raid shelter was built from December 1941, having 2,213 bunks and 793 seats.
-The Gordon, a three-wheeled car, was produced in Bidston between 1954-1958.
+The Gordon, a three-wheeled car, was produced in Bidston between 1954 and 1958.

 The Proudman Oceanographic Laboratory's Joseph Proudman building was opened in Bidston in 1975, surviving until 2013.